zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/_index.md

 ### Getting Started

-To familiarized yourself with the GenAI capabilities of Mendix, explore sections below based on your experience level:
+To familiarize yourself with the GenAI capabilities of Mendix, explore the sections below based on your experience level:

 #### Familiar with GenAI